 USC defensive tackle Jay Tufele has all the attributes to be one of the first interior defensive linemen selected in the 2021 NFL Draft.
 Due to his value as a run stopper and pass rusher, he should be an early starter as a three-down defensive lineman.
 He projects to play as a 3-tech defensive tackle in the NFL but has shown the versatility to line up at multiple alignments.

 Despite a flurry of first-round mock draft appearances, in his latest big board for Pro Football Network Tony Pauline has a third-round grade on USC defensive tackle Jay Tufele.
-He lists Tufele as his seventh-ranked defensive tackle and 101st overall prospect in the 2021 NFL Draft.
+He lists Tufele as his eighth-ranked defensive tackle and 101st overall prospect in the 2021 NFL Draft.

 Want more 2021 NFL Draft prospect news?
 Want to do your own mock draft?